bdsmtest/bdsmtest/docs/decisions/0003-use-tailwind.md

 * Bad: mixing of styling and markup in the same file
 * Bad: verbose classnames — they can get huge
 * Bad: some learning curve

+### Styled-JSX

+* Good: scoped CSS make sure things don't clash
+* Good: bundled with NextJS by default
+* Good: good performance: only the components on screen are styled (no  extra unused styles in a CSS file)
+* Bad: some learning curve
+* Bad: no autocompletion

 ### Vanilla CSS